swkim95/Phys/README.md

 cmsRun mc_cfg.py >&log_mc&

 top ## make sure your codes are running and finishes

+###all samples are available in /scratch/hdyoo/OpenData/samples/copy in muon server

 # produce the dimuon invariant mass distribution of selected events: Z boson candidates